 Commercial property owners should manage commercial office build-outs to give tenants the ability to change.
 Specifically, tenants should be allowed to upgrade their space over the years.
 In general, owners need to meet the needs of tenants who use their office space as an employee recruiting and retention tool.

 A primary goal for tenants is the ability to make significant alterations every few years within an existing space, rather than needing to relocate entirely.
 So, landlords must build with flexibility in mind to meet tenants’ desire for more frequently updated office space and to achieve expected returns on build-outs.
-“This adaptability can come in many forms,” according to the group’s the 2019 Fit Out guide.
+“This adaptability can come in many forms,” says the 2019 Fit Out guide.
 “From layouts that require limited modifications to increase density, to rooms that are easily converted as space needs change.”

 Investors are flocking to markets with good fundamentals, rising population and job growth, and a well-educated, highly trained workforce.
 But many office investors view the rising cost of tenant improvements as a challenge.
 It’s important for commercial office building owners to understand the cost drivers for any commercial project.
 In addition, owners must know how variables (building type, construction type, and location) drive costs in their market.